busstoptaktik/geodesy/comments/001-comment.md

 2. The `helmert` step shifts the cartesian coordinates to a new origin `[x,y,z]`
 3. Finally, the inverse `cart` step converts the cartesian coordinates back to geographical coordinates.
 This time on the *GRS80 ellipsoid* (`ellps:GRS80`)

-Notice that the last step `cart inv ellps=GRS80` could have been written slightly more compact as `invcart ellps=GRS80`.

 ### What does it mean?

 All-in-all, this amounts to a *datum shift* from the older "European Datum, 1950", *ED50*, to the current "European Terrestrial Reference Frame 1989", *ETRS89*.